Kaboom242/quillquest-stories/Golemheart/Chapters-TheFirstMage/Chapter8.md

 Twenty minutes later, Lin found herself standing on the hastily constructed stage in the Academy courtyard, looking out at a crowd that had somehow grown to include not just students but faculty, local residents, and what appeared to be several official representatives from various organizations with interests in magical innovation.

-"So," she began, her voice somehow carrying clearly across the courtyard despite her nervousness, "I know you're all here because you've heard about the consciousness awakening, and you probably expect me to explain how I did it and what it means for the future of magic."
+"So," she began, her voice somehow carrying clearly across the courtyard despite her nervousness, "I know you're all here because you've heard about the consciousness awakening, and you probably expect me to explain how I did it and what it means for Academy magical theory."

 The crowd leaned forward with obvious anticipation.

-"The truth is," Lin continued, "I have absolutely no idea how I did it, and I'm not sure anyone knows what it means yet.
-But I can tell you how it felt, and why I think that might be more important than the technical details."
+"The truth is," Lin continued, "I know how I did it—I reached through the laylines to connect with willing spirits and asked them to partner with the turnips—but I'm not sure anyone knows what it means for traditional magical frameworks yet.
+But I can tell you how it felt, and why I think that might be more important than forcing it into existing theoretical models."

 She looked around at the faces in the crowd—curious, hopeful, slightly skeptical—and felt the warm feeling in her chest expand to include them all in its gentle embrace.
 The courtyard itself seemed to settle into comfortable attention, as if the very stones were interested in what she had to say.